Main, Veggie

 • Open Flame/Gas Stove: This is the fastest way to blacken the skin of the eggplant since we’re using direct flames to char the skin.
 Be sure to constantly rotate the eggplant to allow for even charring all over.

 • Oven Broiler: Place the eggplants on a wire rack and set them under the broiler (on high) for around 20-25 minutes until darkened in color.
-This does take some time, but it’s a great alternative for those (such as myself) who don’t have access to gas stoves.
+This does take some time, but it’s a great alternative for those who don’t have access to gas stoves.
+Poke holes into the eggplant to prevent them from bursting in the oven.
+Also be sure to rotate the eggplants periodically for even charring.

 • Boiling: This is another method for softening the eggplant flesh if you prefer to not deal with fire and want a more hands-off approach.
 Pierce holes all over the eggplant and boil for around 5 minutes.
 Let it cool completely before peeling off the skin.
 Do note that we will lose some of that smoky flavor when doing this method, but the omelette will still taste delicious either way!